ChrisWhealy/Cordova-Create/README.md

    We want to use some 3rd-party Cordova plugins that live in the `"/usr/3rd-party/plugins/"` directory.

-   Notice that the string value has been escaped twice (resulting in the need for a triple backslash in places)!
+   Notice that the string value has been escaped twice.
+This results in the need for a triple backslash in certain places!

-   This is necessary because when the value is read by this node module, one level of escape characters will be consumed.
+   This is necessary because when the value is read from the file, one level of escape characters will be consumed.
 Whatever string remains must still retain the correct escape syntax for the embedded double-quote characters:

    Parsing this double-escaped string removes one level of escape characters, so: